 As you browse this page, remember that (1) your concentration does not determine your career and (2) where you land after graduation does not determine your career.
-And, as always, if you want to chat, come see your concentration advisor.
+And, as always, if you want to chat, come see an ec concentration advisor.

 A huge variety of companies, government agencies, NGOs, etc, need people with your skill set and interests; thus, any "list" of possibilities will be incomplete.
 Think broadly!
 But, to get you started, here are some ideas.
 Take time to explore.